Dedicated in passionate pursuit of God’s calling on her life, Amy Carmichael has been an inspiration to many missionaries over the past 170 years.

 On January 18, 1951, Amy Carmichael passed away peacefully at Dohnavur at the age of eighty-three.
 She had served faithfully for over fifty-five years in India, with fifty of those years dedicated to service at Dohnavur Fellowship.
 She had never married or left India to return to Ireland or England.
 A birdbath under a tree in Dohnavur honors her memory.
 On it is inscribed a simple word: ‘Amma’.

-Amy Carmichael’s Legacy in India
+Amy Carmichael’s Legacy

 Even after her death, the work of Amy Carmichael continues.
 Today, Dohnavur Fellowship continues to care for children rescued from dangerous situations, now supporting around five-hundred people on four-hundred acres with sixteen nurseries and a hospital.
 Rescued women are free to come and go as they please, and some have joined the community permanently.
 Children now can receive an education, and baby boys are adopted out rather than remain in the community.